Master an exciting and useful method of practicing history, and make a lasting contribution to an interdisciplinary conversation.

 Martha L. Espinosa, Department of History, is interested in the study of reproductive justice, contraceptive technologies, feminism, gender, and sexualities in Latin America.
 In broad terms, her dissertation analyzes the interconnections between eugenics, family planning, and demography in 20th century Mexico.
 She asks how the experts who represented these movements were vital to define both the “desirable” and the “undesirable” populations in Mexico, as the knowledge they produced was based on class, racial, and gender-based conceptualizations of “fit” Mexicans.
 She is looking forward to mentoring undergraduate students who have an interest in studying gender and sexuality using microhistorical methods.

-Kristina Williams, Department of History, her research interests lie in the British West Indies, with a particular emphasis on the intersection of race, gender, and labor under slavery and freedom.
+Kristina Williams, Department of History, is researching the British West Indies, with a particular emphasis on the intersection of race, gender, and labor under slavery and freedom.
 Her dissertation examines the legal, political, and social implications of emancipation on enslaved and free people in Barbados during the early and mid-nineteenth century.
 As a 2019-2020 MicroWorlds graduate fellow, she is excited to join forces with undergraduates who are interested in learning how to incorporate microanalytical methods in the study of Caribbean history.

 2018-2019 Graduate Student Fellows

 Anderson Hagler, Department of History